Words by Brit Parks

 BP: Also how you came to be a poet.
 It feels like you have varied styles to some extent but obviously the constant is you.
 Can you talk about the reoccurring content or themes in your poetry.

 IK: When I started this grand philosophical quest, the first ideas all appeared as poems or short inscriptions you might find in a cave or on a dusty tablet somewhere.
-They were words that you knew meant something, but you have no idea what exactly.
+They were words that you knew meant something but you have no idea what exactly.
 I loved that something could be so meaningful and meaningless at once and that this spurred its beauty.
 But I still wanted answers.
-This unnerving obsession with truth, is what led me out of poetry, and then led back into it.
-I have come to realise that this – this moment as it is – unspoken about – is truth, and it’s always different, in each moment.
-I think poetry has a built in understanding of this; we are talking, we are writing, but about what? something completely ungraspable, something that is true to a moment, then vanishes, and leaves its ghost.
-I think this is why I have fallen in love with poetry, and with language in general.
+This unnerving obsession with truth, is what led me out of poetry and then led me back into it.
+I have come to realise that this – this moment as it is – unspoken about – is truth and it’s always different in each moment.
+I think poetry has a built-in understanding of this.
+We are talking, we are writing, but about what?
+Something completely ungraspable, something that is true to a moment, then vanishes, and leaves its ghost.
+I think this is why I have fallen in love with poetry and with language in general.
 A lot of my fascination with language comes from the fact that it holds so much baggage.
-We use language to write shopping lists, and legal documents and emails to our plumber, and so there is this pressure of meaning and intelligibility that language drags around with it.
+We use language to write shopping lists, legal documents, emails to our plumber.
+This creates a pressure of meaning and intelligibility that language drags around with it.
 We don’t put this same pressure on a piece of music or a painting.
-This creates a challenge within an aesthetic use of language; a challenge to re-calibrate it and rebind it to its natural poetic source.
-For this reason, my writing seems to be concerned deeply with abstraction, trying desperately to find a code within the language that allows language to free itself from itself, and create a space to say what it truly wants to say.
+This creates a challenge within an aesthetic use of language – a challenge to re-calibrate it and rebind it to its natural poetic source.
+For this reason, my writing seems to be concerned deeply with abstraction, trying desperately to find a code within the language that allows language to free itself from itself and create a space to say what it truly wants to say.
 I also like to use paintings as a way of doing this.
-When I paint there are always tiny micro poems hidden within the paintings, and woven into the imagery.
+When I paint there are always tiny micro poems hidden within the paintings and woven into the imagery.
 Often these take the form of mantras that appear in the moment, and repeat continuously throughout the painting.
-The themes around these poems seem to always point to the divine; incantations that yearn for a here that doesn’t always feel here.
+The themes around these poems seem to always point to the divine incantations that yearn for a here that doesn’t always feel here.
 Even when my poetry is bloody or gruesome, it’s inquiring into the divinity of this gruesomeness; how is a baby dying in her mother’s arms divine?
-Similar questions will continue to repeat, and the poem searches to answer them, not by answering them but by abstracting them from their stupidity.
+Similar questions will continue to repeat and the poem searches to answer them not by answering them but by abstracting them from their stupidity.
 At the end of it, everything I write seems to say the same thing: Thank you – Thank you for allowing me to be here – here with you.

 BP: Is there a relationship between your poetry and visual work that is direct or is it something that’s floating in the ether and you don’t attach that much importance to it.